Tropical Storm Triggers Landslides In Philippines, 11 Dead - UrduPoint

 "The floods were above head height in some areas," Joshua Tuazon of the city's public safety office told AFP, adding that hundreds of residents had been rescued.

-More than 300 people remained at evacuation camps Monday, with local officials saying the floodwaters in the city of 210,000 people were slow to ebb.
+More than 300 people were at evacuation camps Monday, with local officials saying the floodwaters in the city of 210,000 people were slow to ebb.

 Two landslides killed two people and damaged five houses in the central city of Cebu on Sunday, the local disaster office there told AFP.

+A tug and a small passenger ship also collided while both were anchored, causing a fire aboard the second vessel, it said in a statement.

+Eighteen people on the passenger ship, all crew members, were later rescued and a coast guard vessel arrived to put out the blaze.

-Yagi tore northwards off the coast of Luzon on Monday afternoon with sustained winds of 85 kilometres (53 miles) an hour, up from 75 kilometres an hour earlier in the day, the state weather service said in an updated bulletin.
+Yagi slammed into the municipality of Casiguran northeast of Manila on Monday afternoon with sustained winds of 85 kilometres (53 miles) an hour, the state weather service said.

-It was due to make landfall in the northern province of Isabela later in the day, with four towns and about 33,000 people in its path.

-Local officials were advised to prepare communities to evacuate flood-prone areas, provincial disaster chief Constante Foronda told AFP.
+The storm was forecast to churn through north Luzon overnight before moving out over the South China Sea early Tuesday.

-The weather service also warned of a "minimal to moderate risk" of huge coastal waves threatening communities as the storm hits land.
+The weather service also warned of a "minimal to moderate risk" of huge coastal waves threatening seaside communities of northern Luzon.

 About 20 big storms and typhoons hit the Philippines or its surrounding waters each year, damaging homes and infrastructure and killing dozens of people.